-The Company has entered into a Management Contract with Elite Hotel Management Services Pte.
+The Company has entered into a Management Contract with Eite Hotel Management Services Pte.
 Ltd.'s Philippines Branch for the latter to act as the hotel's administrator.
 Under the terms of the agreement, the Company is required to pay monthly basic management and incentive fees based on a certain percentage of revenue and gross operating profit.
-The Management Agreement has been renewed for another 5 year period, from 1 January 2017 to 31 December 2021.